The International Trade Blog arrow Export Compliance

 Exporting Samples: What You Need to Know

-Importers of samples into the U.S. have clear customs regulations to follow (read about them here).
-Exporters of samples to other countries have no single set of regulations.
+While U.S. regulations for importing samples are well defined (read about them here), exporters sending samples abroad have no single set of regulations.
 Customs services in foreign countries have their own rules and procedures.
-So, allow me to propose some best practices for smooth samples transactions for exporters.
+So, allow me to propose some best practices for exporting samples while staying compliant.

 How to Export Samples and Stay Compliant